davidroeca/web-app-orchestration-talk/talk/talk.rst

 |proxy_component|

 .. note::
+    * Here's a setup you might consider (or be) using
-    * One example setup is to mount different apps on different paths
+    * You could mount different apps on different paths of the same origin
-    * This is useful when thinking about logins, since you can use same-origin credentials
+    * This is useful when thinking about logins, since you can use same-origin credentials for all APIs and apps
-    * A reverse proxy in development can also allow you to run both apps at the same time and have them link to one another, without development-specific logic
+    * A reverse proxy in development can allow you to run both apps at the same time and have them link to one another, with the same logic you'd use in a production environment

 ----